pcesarperez/Modding-never-changes/README.md

 # README

 This is a thorough guide about fixing and enhancing _Fallout 3 Game of the Year Edition_, that is, _Fallout 3_ and all its DLCs.
+For now, this is a work in progress, as I am focusing on the contents first and on the layout later.

 Take a look at the file `Modding never changes.md`.
 That is the main guide file, and it will be used to generate different final products (HTML, PDF, etc.).